fallahn/svs/readme.md

  - More local player interaction.
 Multple connections can be made to a single golf client, meaning that perhaps players can each connect with their smart phones, and use those as additional inputs, such as voting for a new map or who should be player of the game.
  - Team play matches.
 By default Super Video Golf doesn't support golf teams, however with the current round's scores continually updated a web application can group players into teams and calculate the final score accordingly.
  - Real world leagues, where player scores are entered into a database such as SQLite that automatically calculates (and perpetuates) league standing.
  - Mirroring the scoreboard or other information on a secondary display.
-For multiplayer hotseat games having a permanent scoreboard up on another TV or monitor can be more convenient than relying on the in-game UI when another play is taking their turn.
+For multiplayer hotseat games having a permanent scoreboard up on another TV or monitor can be more convenient than relying on the in-game UI when another player is taking their turn.
  - And for those who are *really* enthusiatic it would be possible to use WebGL to create an interactive spectator client...

 I'm sure with some creative thinking that there could be many more applications 😁